 The Crocker story is the great might-have-been of American biking, yet like a great vintage wine that never made it to the world’s cellar, it just withered on the vine and died.

 In an 1948 interview, Al Crocker explained his bike’s demise, “It was the war,” – he said, – “We had the last 85 Crocker machines three-quarters completed, but could not get the government authorization for the critical materials to finish them.
 We broke them up, got $75 for the junk, and an adjustment from the government to make up for the losses.
 End of story.”
 Literally.

 On the road

 In spite of having no valve-lifter fitted, the bike started first kick from cold.
 There’s more entailed in firing up a Crocker than even the Brough Superior SS100, and still more in riding it compared to a Brit bike of the same era.

-The Crocker’s V-twin engine sounds glorious, with the sound of thunder rolling out of those long, barely-muffled exhausts, and it’s also pretty well balanced – it’s smoother than other American vintage-era V-twins.
+The Crocker’s V-twin engine sounds glorious, it’s like the sound of thunder, barely-muffled exhausts, and it’s also pretty well balanced – it’s smoother than other American vintage-era V-twins.
 I didn’t have the space to really give her the berries, but by all accounts this was a genuinely impressive ton-up motorcycle that would have been a fine match for the Brough Superior.
 Too bad no Crockers ever found their way to British shores in the period – I’m sure they would have given a good account of themselves at Brooklands.